New grand jury seated as Trump criminal probe continues | Law-Order

 As a top deputy to New York's attorney general in 2018, Bragg helped oversee a lawsuit that led to the closure of Trump's charitable foundation over allegations that he used the nonprofit to further his political and business interests.

-In an interview prior to his election, Bragg told The Associated Press his prior experience handling mortgage fraud, money laundering and other white-collar investigations made him feel ''very equipped to follow the facts wherever they go'' in the Trump criminal probe.
+In an interview before his election, Bragg told The Associated Press his prior experience handling mortgage fraud, money laundering, and other white-collar investigations made him feel "very equipped to follow the facts wherever they go" in the Trump criminal probe.

-''And we arrived with the answer that yes, this was the kind of conduct that was worthy of an attorney general action.
-It is that same philosophy and approach that I will take to the DA's office,'' he said.
+"And we arrived with the answer that yes, this was the kind of conduct that was worthy of an attorney general action.
+It's that same philosophy and approach that I'll take to the D.A.'s office,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)